Distributed Submodular Maximization: Submodular Maximization

 In this part, we discuss two concrete problem instances, with their corresponding submodular objective functions $f$, where the size of the datasets often requires a distributed solution for the underlying submodular maximization.

-\subsubsection{Large-scale nonparametric learning}
+\subsubsection{Large-scale Nonparametric Learning}

 Nonparametric learning (i.e., learning of models whose complexity may depend on the dataset size $n$) are notoriously hard to scale to large datasets.
 A concrete instance of this problem arises from training Gaussian processes or performing MAP inference in Determinantal Point Processes, as considered below.
-Similar challenges arise in many related learning methods, such as training kernel machines, when attempting to scale them to large data sets. \paragraph{Active Set Selection in Sparse Gaussian Processes (GPs)} Formally a GP is a joint probability distribution over a (possibly infinite) set of random variables $\mathbf{X}_{V}$, indexed by the ground set $V$, such that every (finite) subset $\mathbf{X}_S$ for $S=\{e_1, \dots, e_s\}$ is distributed according to a multivariate normal distribution.
+Similar challenges arise in many related learning methods, such as training kernel machines, when attempting to scale them to large data sets.

+\textit{Active Set Selection in Sparse Gaussian Processes (GPs).} Formally a GP is a joint probability distribution over a (possibly infinite) set of random variables $\mathbf{X}_{V}$, indexed by the ground set $V$, such that every (finite) subset $\mathbf{X}_S$ for $S=\{e_1, \dots, e_s\}$ is distributed according to a multivariate normal distribution.
 More precisely, we have where $\mu= (\mu_{e_1}, \dots, \mu_{e_s})$ and $\Sigma_{S,S} = [\mathcal{K}_{e_i,e_j}]$ are prior mean and covariance matrix, respectively.
 The covariance matrix is parametrized via a positive definite kernel $\mathcal{K(\cdot,\cdot)}$.
 As a concrete example, when elements of the ground set $V$ are embedded in a Euclidean space, a commonly used kernel in practice is the squared exponential kernel defined as follows:

 Gaussian processes are commonly used as priors for nonparametric regression.
 In GP regression, each data point $e\in V$ is considered a random variable.
 Upon observations $\mathbf{y}_A = \mathbf{x}_A+\mathbf{n}_A$ (where $\mathbf{n}_A$ is a vector of independent Gaussian noise with variance $\sigma^2$), the predictive distribution of a new data point $e\in V$ is a normal distribution $P(\mathbf{X}_e\mid \mathbf{y}_A) = \mathcal{N}(\mu_{e|A}, \Sigma^2_{e|A})$, where mean $\mu_{e|A}$ and variance $\sigma^2_{e|A}$ are given by